-- 1. In a spirit of close cooperation the Aeronautical Authorities of the Contracting Parties may consult each other from time to time with a view to ensuring the implementation of, and satisfactory compliance with, the provisions of this Agreement. - 2.
-Either Contracting Party may request consultations with a view to amend this Agreement and or its Annex.
+1. In a spirit of close cooperation the Aeronautical Authorities of the Contracting Parties may consult each other from time to time with a view to ensuring the implementation of, and satisfactory compliance with, the provisions of this Agreement.

+- 2. Either Contracting Party may request consultations with a view to amend this Agreement and/or its Annex.
 These consultations shall begin within sixty (60) days from the date of the receipt of the request by the other Contracting Party, unless otherwise agreed.
 Such consultations may be conducted through discussion or by correspondence. - 3.
-This Agreement and part II of the Annex shall be amended through an exchange of diplomatic notes and the amendments shall come into force on the date of the later written notification in which the Contracting Parties have informed each other of the completion of their respective constitutional requirements. - 4.
-Notwithstanding the provisions of paragraph 3 above any amendment of the first part of the Annex to this Agreement shall be agreed upon by the Aeronautical Authorities, through an exchange of diplomatic notes, and shall take effect on a date to be determined in the notes.
+Any amendment to this Agreement shall be agreed upon by the Contracting Parties and shall be effected through an exchange of diplomatic notes.
+Such amendments shall enter into force in accordance with the provisions of Article 24 (Entry into Force) of this Agreement. - 4.
+Notwithstanding the provisions of paragraph 3 of this Article, any amendment to the Route Schedule in the Annex to this Agreement may be agreed upon by the Aeronautical Authorities of the Contracting Parties, and confirmed through an exchange of diplomatic notes, and shall enter into force on a date to be determined in the diplomatic notes.
+This exception to paragraph 3 of this Article does not apply in case any traffic rights are added to the Annex.